Spyynz/SpyynzSite/dev/downloads/horionREADME.txt

 Join Spyynz's discord: https://discord.gg/SqdwBeQ
 Join Fry's discord: https://discord.gg/usKwxca

-Add me on Discord: Spyynz#8614 (might not work in the future due to loss of Discord Nitro.
-If this is the case, join my server and add me there)
+Add me on Discord: Spyynz#9654

 This README can be found at https://spyynz.org/dev/downloads/horionREADME.txt and will be updated frequently!
 Thanks for stopping by :)